joncrlsn/pgcp/README.md

 # pgcp - PostgreSQL table copy

 Written in GoLang, this utility copies some or all rows of a Postgres database table as INSERT or UPDATE statements.
 All columns are included in the INSERT or UPDATE statements.

-Suggestions to make this more useful and "idiomatic Go" will be appreciated.
+Suggestions and modifications to make this more useful and "idiomatic Go" will be appreciated.

 ### download
 [osx64](https://github.com/joncrlsn/pgcp/raw/master/bin-osx64/pgcp "OSX 64-bit version")